Constraint-based graph network simulator: Results

 \subsection{Incorporating novel constraints at test time}

 A unique advantage of the constraint-based model is that we can incorporate additional, hand-designed constraints at test time without any fine-tuning on the model.
-To do so, we simply take a weighted sum of the hand-designed constraints and the learned constraint $\constr$ and run the forward evaluation to find the solution of the combined constraint.
+To do so, we simply take a weighted sum of the hand-designed constraints and the learned constraint $\constr$ and run the forward evaluation to find the solution of the joint constraint.

-We designed three constraint functions for the \dataset{Rope} dataset that represent the ``forbidden'' regions of the space: a vertical wall, a horizontal floor, and a disk-shaped region (see Figure~\ref{fig:hand_designed_constr}).
-The additional constraint functions are non-negative and increase quadratically as the rope nodes enter the ``forbidden'' region.
-We weight the new constraint versus the learned constraint using a hyperparameter.
-Figure~\ref{fig:hand_designed_constr} shows how the model predicts the rope will avoid the forbidden regions.
-In some cases, satisfying the joint constraint resulted in unintuitive behaviors, such as the rope links changing in length to adapt to the obstacle (\videos{}).
-This is to be expected, because the minimum of the joint constraint may not overlap with the minimum of the learned constraint, which is the one that would otherwise guarantee length preservation.
-In cases like this it is the user's responsibility to tailor the hand-designed constraint to fit the behavior they desire.
-Here we added a penalty if the relative distances between nodes changes.
-More broadly, this is a powerful example of how constraint-based models can generalize outside their training data, and solve both for the learned dynamics and arbitrary desired constraints.
+We designed three constraint functions for the \dataset{Rope} dataset that represent the ``forbidden'' regions of the space: a vertical wall, a horizontal floor, and a disk-shaped region (Figure~\ref{fig:hand_designed_constr}).
+The hand-designed constraints are non-negative and increase quadratically as the rope nodes enter the ``forbidden'' region.
+Figure~\ref{fig:hand_designed_constr} shows that the model resolves the collisions between the rope and the obstacle.
+This behavior is new: there are no examples of the rope interacting with other objects in the training data.
+Note that satisfying the additional constraint may require to slightly violate the learned constraint, which is trained on the ropes moving solely under gravity.
+In some rollouts, the model finds the solution where the rope links change in length to avoid the obstacle.
+To prevent this, we add a second hand-designed constraint to preserve the lengths of the rope links (see \videos{}).

+More broadly, this is a powerful example of how constraint-based models can generalize to behaviors outside of their training data, and solve both for the learned dynamics and arbitrary desired constraints.